Huerfano County, Colorado: Attractions and recreation

 The county's tourism board brands the county as "Southern Colorado's Spanish Peaks Country."
 Visitors are attracted to the Spanish Peaks and the many mountain-related activities they offer, such as mountain climbing, hiking, hunting, and sightseeing.
 In addition, the western part of the county offers the peaks of the Sangre de Cristo Range, a range that includes several fourteeners.

 The towns of La Veta and Cuchara offer art galleries and lodging.

-A new county park — the Cuchara Mountain Park — opened in 2017, repurposing property that used to be the now-defunct Cuchara Ski Resort.
+Also in Cuchara, a new county park — the Cuchara Mountain Park — opened in 2017, repurposing property that used to be the former Cuchara Ski Resort.
+The ski resort had been closed to skiers since 2000, but in the mid-2020s a group of local citizens purchased a 47 acre parcel of land the old ski resort occupied and formed the non-profit Panadero Ski Corporation.
+Beginning in 2023, the organization began taking skiers and snowboarders partway up the ski resort's mountain using a snowcat pulling a "ski bus", opening the ski resort for the first time in more than twenty years.
+Moreover, Panadero Ski Corporation is in the process of repairing one of the old ski lifts at the site, Lift 4, and hopes to open it to visitors soon.

 Huerfano County is a geologist's paradise.
 Over 500 dikes surround the Spanish Peaks.
 Many other geological formations, such as the Dakota Formation, are visible in the county.

-Lathrop State Park offers hiking, camping, picnicking, and fishing.
+Lathrop State Park offers hiking, camping, picnicking, fishing and 4.5 mi of mountain bike trails.
 Adjacent to the park, the city of Walsenburg offers a public, nine-hole golf course.